Mixing Text and Image in SwiftUI

 .font(.custom("", fixedSize: fontSize))

-• Use alignmentGuide to fine-tune the position of the tag view, so that it aligns with the Text.
-Similar to Plan One, it is best to fine-tune the offset, padding, fontSize, etc. based on dynamic types (the author did not fine-tune it out of laziness, but the final effect is acceptable).
+• Use alignmentGuide to finely adjust the position of the label view to align with the text in Text.
+Similar to Approach One, it is ideal to fine-tune offset, padding, fontSize, etc., according to dynamic type (the author did not fine-tune, but the final result is acceptable).

 Swift